Jerry-Shaw/Nervsys/README.md

 Notice: once if there is only one element in router's result, it will ouput the inner content value in JSON and ignore the key('namespace/class_name/function_name').
 If "DEBUG" option is set to true and run it under cgi, the results should be complex because 3 more elements for debugging will be added to results as well.
 Always remember to close "DEBUG" option when all are under production environment, or, the result structure will confuse us with 3 more values inside.

-Requirements: PHP7.1+ and above.
-Any kind of web server or running under CLI mode.

-Version 5.0.0 is on going, and not compatible with versions before.

-Demos for Ver 5.0.0 is here: https://github.com/Jerry-Shaw/demo.
-Just can try it in NervSys with detailed comments in the scripts.

-Functional extensions (class) are considered to moved out to the third part to maintain.
-Not only extensions, but sub-projects based on NervSys are expected.
-Everyone can join the project.
-Ideas, codes, suggests, supports, etc...
-And many thanks!

 Old version before 3.0.0 is discontinued and the source codes located here: https://github.com/Jerry-Shaw/NervSys/tree/3.2